 In this way virtually all our language testifies to the primeval experience of nature as a material/immaterial, inner/outer unity.
 But none of this is to say we should look to etymology for current meanings.
 Who will claim today that when we say someone is “wrong”, we mean he is bent like a stick, or that to “grasp something with a hand” means to “conceive” it?
 Nevertheless, the history of meaning raises its own questions.

-How did the meanings of our ancestors gain their immaterial aspects if the sense-based images (a bent stick, the hand’s grasp) did not, out of their own nature, lend themselves to the expression of those aspects?21 If the relation between sensible image and immaterial meaning were arbitrarily invented by early speakers and were not inherent in the phenomena themselves — if things were not, as we heard from Emerson, emblematic — how would anyone have understood the speakers’ invented, immaterial meanings?
+How could the meanings of our ancestors have possessed their primordial, immaterial aspects if the sense-based images (a bent stick, the hand’s grasp) did not, out of their own nature, lend themselves to the expression of those aspects?22 If the relation between sensible image and immaterial meaning were arbitrarily invented by early speakers and were not inherent in the phenomena themselves — if things were not, as we heard from Emerson, emblematic — how would anyone have understood the speakers’ “invented”, immaterial meanings?

 In today’s terms: we may not mean “wrong” when we say “bent like a stick”, but who can deny that the physical image of a bent object carries within it a potential for such inner meaning?
 (Actually, one aspect of that potential is fully realized in the English “bent”, which can mean “strongly inclined, resolved, or determined”.)